awsdocs/aws-java-developer-guide/doc_source/swf-hello.rst

        :dedent: 8

-   * If the activity hasn't been scheduled yet, we respond with a :classname:`ScheduleActivityTask` decision, which provides information in a :java-api:`ScheduleActivityTaskDecisionAttributes
+   * If the activity hasn't been scheduled yet, we respond with a :classname:`ScheduleActivityTask` decision, which provides information in a :aws-java-class:`ScheduleActivityTaskDecisionAttributes
      <services/simpleworkflow/model/ScheduleActivityTaskDecisionAttributes>` structure about the
      activity that |SWF| should schedule next, also including any data that |SWF| should send to the activity.

-   * If the activity was completed, then we consider the entire workflow completed and respond with a :classname:`CompletedWorkflowExecution` decision, filling in a :java-api:`CompleteWorkflowExecutionDecisionAttributes
+   * If the activity was completed, then we consider the entire workflow completed and respond with a :classname:`CompletedWorkflowExecution` decision, filling in a :aws-java-class:`CompleteWorkflowExecutionDecisionAttributes
      <services/simpleworkflow/model/CompleteWorkflowExecutionDecisionAttributes>` structure to
      provide details about the completed workflow.
 In this case, we return the result of the activity.